-There are several different types of requirements that Users, System Engineers, and Program Managers will have to develop on an acquisition program through its life cycle.
+A requirement is a statement that identifies a product or process operational, functional, or design characteristic or constraint.
+Users, System Engineers, and Program Managers will have to develop several different types of requirements for an acquisition program through its life cycle.
 These requirements range from very high-level concept-focused to very specific for a part.
-The four main types of requirements that you can expect on a program are:
+The four (4) main types of requirements that you can expect on a program are:

 Definition: A requirement is a statement that identifies a product or process operational, functional, or design characteristic or constraint, which is unambiguous, testable or measurable, and necessary for product or process acceptability.
 (ISO/IEC 2007)